Matroska-Org/foundation-source/spectool/README.md

 # Using spectools

 The spectools utilities should be executed from within the `~/foundation-source/spectool` directory.
-For instance, to create `spec.xml` (a Drupal friendly specification table) from `specdata.xml` (an EBML Schema, run.:
+For instance, to create `spec.xml` (a Drupal friendly specification table) from `ebml_matroska.xml`:

 ```
 cd spectool
-../releases/gcc_osx_x64/spec2data
+../releases/gcc_osx_x64/data2spec
 ```

 Note: the subdirectory of `../releases` (i.e. `gcc_osx_x64`) is contextual based on your operating system.